Seniors fire safety factsheet

 Smoke alarm assistance

-For assistance with the installation of smoke alarms and changing their batteries contact your local fire station.
+For assistance with the installation of smoke alarms and changing their batteries contact your local fire station and organise to have a Safety Visit conducted.

 In an Emergency Call Triple Zero (000)